• Skip to primary navigation

 Firstly, let’s look at the current situation and see what to expect.

-Is It Safe to Travel to San Miguel de Allende Right Now?
+Is San Miguel de Allende Safe Right Now?

 Yes, it is!
 San Miguel de Allende is a popular tourist city, so the crime rate is low compared to other dangerous Mexican cities with sinister reputations.